Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Experiments

-Table~\ref{tab:5}~(b) shows the comparison between multiple spatial context modules.
-Compared with the baseline, NLNet \cite{wang2018non} can effectively bring higher performance with a large computational cost.
-GCNet \cite{cao2020global} solves the problem of computational complexity, but leads to another information confounding problem.
+\textbf{Types of Spatial Context Modules:} Table~\ref{tab:7}~(b) shows the comparison among multiple spatial context modules.
+Compared with the baseline, NLNet \cite{wang2018non} can effectively bring higher performance with a high computational cost.
+GCNet \cite{cao2023global} solves the problem of computational complexity, but leads to an extra information confounding problem.
 With the help of re-weighting context, our proposed CABlock steadily outperforms GCNet using different channel reduction rates.
-Further experiments show that moving CABlocks from the backbone to after the multi-scale fusion module can better boost the performance with similar computational costs.
+In previous studies, these spatial attention modules are used as plugins of backbones to enhance their global context modeling abilities for image classification.
+However, we observe that such a strategy is sub-optimal for some modules, due to the large computational consumption with limited performance gains, as can be seen in the table.
+In this work, we propose to move these modules from the backbone to the layers after FPN, so that the input channels can be largely reduced, while the semantics in the feature maps are more consistent.
+The comparison of different designs of CABlocks (\ie used as backbone plugins or incorporated into SCP) shows that the architecture of SCP brings more performance gains with negligible computational costs.